aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

     ],
 ```

-Some drivers like the 'redis' driver can have a 'client' setting `'client' => env('REDIS_CLIENT', 'phpredis'),` that represents the php client that it uses to connect.
+The redis driver has a `client` setting `'client' => env('REDIS_CLIENT', 'phpredis')` that represents the php client that it uses to connect to the Redis server.

-By default the client is set to `phpredis` to use the `phpredis` php extension to connect to Redis.
+By default the client is set to `phpredis` so it will use the `phpredis` php extension to connect to Redis.

-As mentioned at the beginning of the article you can also set the client to or `predis` to use the `predis` composer package to connect to Redis.
+> As mentioned at the beginning of the article you can set the client to `predis` instead `phpredis` so it will use the `predis` composer package to connect to the Redis server instead.

-Each driver can have one or more connections.
-Each connection represents the connection settings for the particular type of database that the driver supports.

-So for example `'redis'` driver has the `'default'` and `'cache'` connections included by default and
-the `'connections'` database driver has `'sqlite'` and `'mysql'` connections among others that are included by default.

-You can add as many connections with different connection settings as you need to each driver.
+## The Redis configuration connections

+The redis configuration shown in the previous section specifies two Redis connections named `default` and `cache`.

 The `'default'` redis connection is used by the Laravel Redis facade by default.

-The Laravel Redis facade can use any of the `'redis'` connections by explicitly referencing the connection by connection name.
+The Laravel Redis facade can use any of the other named connections such as the `cache` connection by explicitly referencing the connection by connection name.

+You can add as many connections with different connection settings as you need to the redis driver.

+Also both connections use the same connection settings except for the `database`.
+So they are connecting to the same redis server instance, but each uses a different database on that instance.

+> Note: Since Redis clusters do not support more than one database for the cluster, we will change this configuration to always use database number 0 and use an additional setting labeled `prefix` to segment redis keys based on usage type.

 Examples of using both the default connection and named connections are shown in the following sections.